ChrisMagliano/chrismagliano.github.io/_portfolio/spotify.md

     <img src="/images/portfolio_spotify/most_streamed_tracks.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 3: Most streamed tracks on Spotify (upper panel), YouTube (middle panel) and TikTok (bottom panel).</em></p>
 </div>
+Blinding Lights (_The Weekend_) is the most streamed song on Spotify with more than 8 billions streams, immediately followed by Shape of You (_Ed Sheeran_) with little less than 8 billions streams.
+Baby Shark, instead, results to be the most streamed on YouTube with more than 17 billions of views, almost doubling Despacito (_Luis Fonsi_) at the second position with nearly 9 billions of views.
+We also notice that the third position is occupied by Shape of You that reaches almost 8 billions visualizations.
+The most streamed song on TikTok, and the most streamed overall, is Monkeys Spinning Monkeys which has achieved more than 250 billions of streams!
+This result indicates that TikTok is nowadays the most used platform to stream video and songs.
+It is important to highlight that Monkeys Spinning Monkeys is a soundtrack which fits very well with the most viral videos on TikTok.
+In fact it has a few millions views on YouTube and nearly 10 millions streams on Spotify.
+A similar argument could be made for Love You So which outperformed TikTok ranks with more than 200 billions of streams but a few ten million on the other two platforms.
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_spotify/most_stramed_artists.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 4: Most streamed artists on Spotify (upper left), YouTube (upper right), TikTok (lower left) and the artist with the best track score (lower right).</em></p>